 As we begin the coming decade, VegFund takes to heart the challenges of its activists and their desire for effective outreach.
 In 2018 and early in 2019, we piloted a series of skills-building webinars and registered the interest of more than 1,000 individual activists for the series.
 VegFund will continue these programs with the goal of helping activists more effectively shift attitudes, knowledge, and behaviors with their outreach efforts.

 In closing the chapters of these first 10 years, our staff offers thanks to every vegan activist, grantee or not, who steps forward, in ways large and small, with hope and optimism in the fight for animals, the environment, and the well-being of human society.
 We are profoundly grateful to our board members past and present, our funders, and all who have volunteered their ideas, time, and support to ready VegFund for its second decade.
-As best said recently by Rabbi Dr. Shmuly Yanklowitz, founder and CEO of The Shamayim V’Aretz Institute, “Thank you for making our work possible!!”
+As best said recently by Rabbi Dr. Shmuly Yanklowitz, founder and CEO of Shamayim: Jewish Animal Advocacy, “Thank you for making our work possible!!”

 My Thai Vegan Cafe in Boston (2009).
 From bottom left, clockwise: Long-time veg activist Lisa Shapiro, VegNews East Coast Sales Manager Jill Petzke, VegFund co-founder Zia Terhune, VegNews Associate Publisher Colleen Holland